GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

 You can complete the Joomla! setup in your browser.

 1. Browse to the Joomla! setup page by entering the external IP address for your site.
-Alternatively, you can click the IP address link for your virtual machine instance in the [virtual machine instance in the Cloud Console][console_instance].
+Refresh if you still see the Apache test page.
 1. Enter the required information on the **Configuration** tab and then click **Next**.
 1. On the **Database** tab, enter the information about the MySQL account that